CTH999/GoL/docs/design-docs/Design_Document_Formatting_Guidelines.md

-# Design Documentation Documentation
+# Design Documentation
-**Important Notice: This document is intended for reference only and should not be altered in any way.
-Any modifications to this document are prohibited.**
+**Important Notice: This document is for reference only and must not be altered in any way.
+Any modifications are strictly prohibited.**

-- All design documents are `.md` files.
+- All design documents must be saved as `.md` files.
-- Small amounts of YAML code snippets may be inserted within the `.md` file.
+- Small YAML code snippets may be included within the `.md` files.
-- All design documentation is stored in `/docs/design-docs`.
+- All design documentation should be stored in the `/docs/design-docs` directory.
-- No files besides design documentation are to be put into `/docs/design-docs`.
+- Only design documentation files are permitted in `/docs/design-docs`.
-- Any non-markdown file inside of `/docs/design-docs` must be moved elsewhere, as it isn't a design document.
+- Any non-markdown files located in `/docs/design-docs` must be relocated, as they do not qualify as design documents.
-	-unless it's is, but not in markdown. in that case, fix it.
+  - Exceptions apply for non-markdown files that are design documents; in such cases, please ensure they are formatted correctly.
-- any design documentation in the wrong place must be moved into `/docs/design-docs`
+- Any design documentation placed in the incorrect directory must be moved to `/docs/design-docs`.

-- The first section of any design documentation explains its purpose.
+- The first section of each design document must clearly explain its purpose.
-- Any design documentation must be a single file, meaning no creation of `.yaml` and `.md` files for the same thing.
+- Each design document must be a single file; do not create separate `.yaml` and `.md` files for the same content.
-- filine names must follow formating bellow:
+- File names must follow the format below:
-	`[ProjectName]_[DocumentType]_[Version]_[Date].[FileExtension]`
+  `"[ProjectName]_[DocumentType]_[Version]_[Date].[FileExtension]"`

-- There are some pre-set, guaranteed design documents.
-They are:
+- The following pre-set design documents are guaranteed to exist:
   1. [Contents](#contents)
   2. [Design Document Formatting Guidelines](#design-document-formatting-guidelines)
   3. [Future Plans](#future-plans)

-- **[Major Guidelines](#major-guidelines) must be highly emphasized, and utilized whenever any docs change to make sure they are right.**
+- **[Major Guidelines](#major-guidelines) must be emphasized and adhered to whenever any documents are changed to ensure accuracy.**
-  - **This means it's even more prioritized than normal, based on what is described inside Major Guidelines.**
+  - **These guidelines take precedence over standard instructions, as detailed in the Major Guidelines.**

 ## **Major Guidelines**

-- **Anyone making design documentation must follow these guidelines, be they human, AI, or something else.**
+- **All individuals creating design documentation, whether human, AI, or otherwise, must adhere to these guidelines.**
-- **Bolded text is emphasized, meaning it is even more followed.**
+- **Bold text indicates emphasized instructions that require strict compliance.**
-- **A bold header means all instructions within it are treated as if they are bold.**
+- **A bold header signifies that all instructions within it are treated with the same level of importance as bold text.**
-  - **Bolded text within bold text is even more important than bold text.**
+  - **Bold text nested within bold headers is considered even more critical.**
-- **Design docs must have proper formatting, meaning they are clear, concise, self-explanatory, and in the proper syntax.**
+- **Design documents must be properly formatted for clarity, conciseness, self-explanation, and correct syntax.**
-- Using bolding for emphasis must be used sparingly.
+- **Use bolding for emphasis sparingly.**

-# **Pre-Set Documents **
+# **Pre-Set Documents**
-this contains info on the pre-set documents, both general info, and the specific info
+This section provides information about the pre-set documents, including general and specific details.

- - if a pre-set document doesn't exist, make it based on the information provided in the descripions later in this section
+- If a pre-set document does not exist, create it based on the information provided in the subsequent descriptions.
-	- pre-set documents are immune to the nameing conventions, and still kept in the documentations area
+  - Pre-set documents are exempt from naming conventions but must still reside in the documentation area.

 ## [Contents](/docs/design-docs/contents.md)
-- contains links to all design Documentation
+- Contains links to all design documentation.
-	-useing a link realitive to /docs/design-docs
+  - Use links relative to `/docs/design-docs`.
-- **must be updated whenever a file changes, be it removeal, deletion, or change in useage**
+- **Must be updated whenever a file changes, whether it is added, removed, or modified.**
-- below the link is a quick description (1 to 2 sentences) on the useage of the file it's linked to
+- Below each link, provide a brief description (1-2 sentences) of the purpose of the linked file.

 ## [Design Document Formatting Guidelines](/docs/design-docs/Design_Document_Formatting_Guidelines.md)
-- contains information on how to format design Documentation
+- Contains information on how to format design documentation.
-- contains basic refference information
+- Provides basic reference information.
-- is the file currently being read
+- This is the file currently being read.

 ## [Future Plans](/docs/design-docs/Future_Plans.md)
-- This document contains larger ideas and concepts that will be developed and added in the future.
+- This document outlines larger ideas and concepts intended for future development.
-	- so, that means that an idea for a new feature, or a major code change.
-A thought on what color to use in the UI, that's a different story
+  - This includes proposals for new features or major code changes.
+However, trivial suggestions, such as color choices for the UI, fall outside this scope.

 # **Automated Prompt**
-This section outlines the prompt that will be automatically used when haveing AI assist or generate documentation or related content.
+This section outlines the prompt that will be automatically utilized when engaging AI to assist in generating documentation or related content.

 **Prompt:**
 Generate efficient design documentation files based on discussed features.
 Ensure maximum detail while avoiding the creation of extraneous files.
 Remove any unnecessary files and edit the contents as needed.
-Assist in improving the phrasing and wording of ideas, integrating them seamlessly.
-Utilize the requirements specified in this document, including file formatting and organizational guidelines.
-Furthermore, provide the ability to create multiple design documents at once, breaking down features into a structured format similar to what is outlined above.
-Ensure that background formatting is maintained and consistent throughout the documentation.
-All created documents should be displayed in Markdown format, similar to how this document is currently presented.
-Additionally, always display the contents of this file to ensure access, preventing any issues in case the file is removed.*
+Assist in refining the phrasing and wording of ideas, integrating them seamlessly.
+Adhere to the requirements specified in this document, including file formatting and organizational guidelines.
+Additionally, provide the capability to create multiple design documents at once, breaking down features into a structured format similar to what is outlined above.
+Ensure that background formatting is consistent throughout the documentation.
+All created documents should be displayed in Markdown format, consistent with this document.
+Furthermore, always display the contents of this file to ensure accessibility, preventing issues in case the file is removed.